Parcel Tax Renewal 2026

 - How are Palo Alto Unified Schools funded?

-- Is PAUSD planning to maintain local school funding?
+- Is PAUSD planning to maintain local school parcel tax funding?

-- How would a proposed renewal measure fund the District’s teachers and programs?
+- How would Measure B fund the District’s teachers and programs?

-- Would a proposed renewal measure continue fiscal accountability protections?
+- Will Measure B continue fiscal accountability protections?

-- Would there be any exemptions to a potential renewal measure?
+- Will there be any exemptions to the Measure B?

-- What happens if voters do not approve the renewal measure?
+- What happens if voters do not approve the Measure B?

 - How can the public review past reports from the parcel tax oversight committee?